For Enterprises

 The hard part is not AI writing.
 It is AI doing.

 The model can be useful and still need a door.
-When it is about to touch a repo, a ticket, a customer record, a workflow, or a system setting, someone needs to know what rule applies.
+When it is about to touch a repo, a task record, a customer record, a workflow, or a system setting, someone needs to know what rule applies.

 Without that door, every new AI capability adds more watching.
 People hesitate because no one can point to the place where the action is checked.